YouTube Thumbnail A/B Testing: How I Doubled CTR in 30 Days

 3. Text Overlay Length

-Most creators use too many words.
-Test: 0-4 words vs. 6-10 words.
-In 80% of the tests I have run, the shorter version wins.
+Many creators use too many words.
+Research suggests that concise titles can be more effective.
 Text on thumbnails should reinforce the title, not repeat it.
 If your title says "How I Grew to 10K Subs in 90 Days," your thumbnail text should say "10K in 90 Days" — shorter, punchier, different from the title.

 4. Element Placement